-7 Additional Vessel Traffic Services (VTS) information is in Radio Aids to Marine Navigation (Pacific and Arctic).

-9 Numerous provincial parks and ecological reserves are in the area and not all are charted.
+- 7 Additional Vessel Traffic Services (VTS) information is in Radio Aids to Marine Navigation (Pacific and Arctic). - 8 A local magnetic anomaly, differing as much as 7° from normal, was reported (1964) in the vicinity of Esperanza Inlet. - 9 Numerous provincial parks and ecological reserves are in the area and not all are charted.

-Recreational marine facilities and Small Craft Harbours (see also Harbour Authourity Association of British Columbia at www.haa.bc.ca) are listed in the Appendices.